 Steps access the upper terrace where a sparkling pool, sunloungers and shade umbrellas provide a peaceful place to unwind.
 There's also a changing room and shower facility for guests to freshen up if they're arriving on an early-morning flight, or departing in the late afternoon.

 The eight en-suite guest rooms at Galton House are located off the upper terrace, lower courtyard and parking area.
 They vary in size, with four double (king-size beds), two twin and two family rooms.
 All have satellite television, a desk, complimentary WiFi and internet connection, telephone, hairdryer, safe and air conditioning, as well as an en-suite bathroom with shower.
 The décor matches the rest of the guesthouse with cream walls, splashes of colour and photographic artwork.

-Our viewNone of the Expert Africa team has yet stayed at Galton House, but we were impressed by the simple yet stylish ambience on our brief visit in July 2012.
+Our viewWe were impressed by the simple and friendly yet stylish ambience on our visit to Galton House in September 2013.
 Its location is within easy driving distance of the city centre, shops and restaurants, whilst also offering a secluded feel on the outskirts of suburbia.
-We’d recommend Galton House as a comfortable and well-run overnight stop in Windhoek before or after your Namibia safari.
+We'd recommend Galton House as a comfortable and well-run overnight stop in Windhoek before or after your Namibia safari.

 Ideal length of stay: For pre- or post-safari accommodation in Windhoek, we’d recommend one night at Galton House.

 Directions: Galton House is situated at 72 Amasoniet Street in the suburb of Eros, Windhoek – about ten minutes’ drive from the city centre, 20 minutes from the domestic Eros Airport or 45 minutes from Windhoek International Airport.

 Owner: Privately owned